FlypMA/flyp-frontend/src/app/pages/account/onboarding/README.md

 # 🚀 Account Onboarding Pages - MVP Version

-**User onboarding flows for buyers and sellers on the BetweenDeals platform.**
+**User onboarding flows for buyers and sellers on the flyp platform.**

 ## 📁 **Folder Structure**